PrincetonUniversity/hpc_beginning_workshop/03_parallel_programming_primer/README.md

 # Parallel Programming Primer

-A common misconception is that simply running your code on a cluster will result in your code running faster.

-**Clusters do not run code faster by magic - often need parallelization that is explicitly set by the programmer.**

-In other words, the burden of modifying code to take advantage of multiple cores or nodes is on you as the programmer.
+A common misconception is that simply running your code on a cluster will result in your code running faster. **Clusters do not run code faster by magic - the code often needs parallelization that is explicitly implemented by the programmer.** In other words, the burden of modifying code to take advantage of multiple cores or nodes is on **you** as the programmer.

 Although learning *how* to parallelize code is outside the scope of this workshop, for our purposes it is useful to at least be familiar with the typical ways in which code can be parallelized.

-This guide is intended as a very basic introduction to parallel programming concepts, with some notes on relevant [SLURM](https://researchcomputing.princeton.edu/support/knowledge-base/slurm) script parameters, which will be more useful after covering the slurm section of this workshop.
+This guide will provide a very basic introduction to parallel programming concepts, with some notes on relevant [SLURM](https://researchcomputing.princeton.edu/support/knowledge-base/slurm) script parameters, which will be defined in more detail in the slurm section of this workshop.

-After a brief introduction to the computer parts and terms relevant for parallel computing, we provide an overview of four common methods of parallelism.
-Although this guide does not teach *how* to implement each type of parallelsim in your code, it does point to relevant resources for learning.
+We will provide a brief introduction to the hardware and terms relevant for parallel computing, along with an overview of four common methods of parallelism.
+This guide will not teach *how* to implement parallelism in your code but rather will point to the relevant resources for learning.

 For a more comprehensive introduction to parallel programming concepts, check [Research Computing's workshop schedule](https://researchcomputing.princeton.edu/learn/workshops-live-training) for the next *Primer on Parallel Programming* workshop, or view [materials and recordings from past workshops](https://researchcomputing.princeton.edu/learn/workshops-live-training/archives-past-workshops).